Hub Initiatives & Events

 USG will host the STEAM Your Dreams Ocean Bowl Games again July 23-24, 2026, following the success of the 2025 event.
 This interactive program introduces 8–14 year olds and their families to the USG campus and its nine university partners while engaging them in fun, hands-on STEM and Arts activities.
 In 2025, the Ocean Bowl Games provided a lively, educational experience that sparked curiosity, encouraged teamwork, and inspired young participants to explore science, technology, engineering, arts, and math in a collaborative, campus-based setting.

-The USG Academic Collaboration & Innovation Network
+The USG Faculty Collaboration Network

 Industry Sector Hub Sponsor: Engineering & Technology; Health & Life Sciences; Public Service, Education & Social Sciences; Business Enterprise